 The firmware on your hardware wallet has full access to your private keys and could do all sorts of malicious things.
 This is why the program code must be publicly available for review, and firmware updates need to be created to allow verification that the firmware is actually built from the public source code.

-- Not everyone has the capability to audit program code: we encourage independent researchers to do so and reward them through our bug-bounty program if they find anything.
+The BitBox02 firmware was audited by Census Labs along with consulting done by multiple third-party security firms.
+Plus, we encourage independent researchers to audit the BitBox02 on an ongoing basis, and we reward them through our bug-bounty program if they find anything.
 That does not limit their options to publish a full independent report without our permission.

-Main takeaway: A wallet handles your secret private keys and needs full access to them.
+Main takeaway: More is not always "better".
+Part of security is simplicity and full control of the supply chain.
+A wallet handles your secret private keys and needs full access to them.
 You can and should demand full transparency about how a wallet works and make sure that independent public audits are encouraged.

 Our main goal is to empower every Bitcoin and cryptocurrency user, both by building products that keep your funds safe, as well as helping you find the information about how to do that best.
 Yes, securing your own bitcoins can be daunting, but we’d like to support you in your journey!
 We designed our BitBox02 and the companion BitBoxApp with exactly this in mind: making you feel comfortable when taking that first step and start using a hardware wallet.